rust-lang/this-week-in-rust/drafts/2019-01-22-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [ropey](https://github.com/cessen/ropey), an editable text buffer data structure.
-Thanks to [Vikrant Chaudhary](https://users.rust-lang.org/t/crate-of-the-week/2704/477) for the suggestion!
+This week's crate is [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer), an experimental Rust compiler frontend for IDEs.
+Thanks to [llogiq](https://github.com/llogiq) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!